maxmatu/tdmstovideo_converter/README.md

 If you wish you can pass the additional argument `--dest-fld path_to_dest_folder` to specify a folder where the videos will be saved.
 Alternative each video.mp4 file will be saved in its respective subfolder.
 The video.mp4 files will be saved as: `../subfoldername_videoname.mp4`

+## Other
+If you forget what the arguments to each script are you can always to something like:
+`python converter.py -h` to get a reminder.

+For any issue/feature request get in touch or submit an issue.